salesforcecli/plugin-user/messages/display.md

 # description

 Output includes the profile name, org ID, access token, instance URL, login URL, and alias if applicable.
+The displayed alias is local and different from the Alias field of the User sObject record of the new user, which you set in the Setup UI.

 # examples